Sant0rryu/Sant0rryu.github.io/_posts/2022-11-04-CertPotato.md

 So we managed to get the machine account of a domain-joined machine from a local service account.
 With the domain-joined machine account, you can then become an administrator on the compromised machine or search for vulnerabilities in the Active Directory.

-An alternative way to upgrade our machine account TGT to a NT hash is to use the [Shadow Credentials](https://posts.specterops.io/shadow-credentials-abusing-key-trust-account-mapping-for-takeover-8ee1a53566ab) technique.
-Indeed the machine account has the possibility to modify its properties (especially the attribute **msDS-KeyCredentialLink**).
+{{note}} An alternative way to upgrade our machine account TGT to a NT hash is to use the [Shadow Credentials](https://posts.specterops.io/shadow-credentials-abusing-key-trust-account-mapping-for-takeover-8ee1a53566ab) technique.
+Indeed the machine account has the possibility to modify its properties (especially the attribute **msDS-KeyCredentialLink**).{{end}}

 ## From machine account to SYSTEM

 To become SYSTEM with the machine account, we will forge a Silver ticket on the **CIFS** service.
 To do this we need the domain SID, a domain user which is an administrator on the machine, the full domain name and NT hash of the machine account.

-1. The domain SID can be obtained anonymously by running **rpcclient** on the domain controller:
+- The domain SID can be obtained anonymously by running **rpcclient** on the domain controller:

 ![domain_sid](/assets/img/CertPotato/domain_sid.png)

-2. The full domain name can be obtained with crackmapexec:
+- The full domain name can be obtained with crackmapexec:

 ![full_domain](/assets/img/CertPotato/full_domain.png)

-3. Among the administrators of the machine, we can take an administrator of the domain.
+- Among the administrators of the machine, we can take an administrator of the domain.
 That information can be retrieved through the webshell we got earlier:

 ![admin](/assets/img/CertPotato/admin.png)